Huge welcome home for the Republic of Ireland team after European Championships.

-Ireland's soccer heroes arrived back in Dublin following the 1988 European Championships to a tumultuous reception from an estimated quarter of a million people who lined the team's 5-mile route from Dublin Airport to O'Connell Street.
+Ireland's soccer heroes arrived back in Dublin following the 1988 European Championships to a tumultuous reception from an estimated quarter of a million people who lined the route from Dublin Airport to O'Connell Street.

 Dublin had never seen anything like it.
 Thousands of people thronged the airport to greet their heroes as they returned on the Saint Jack 737, renamed for the day.

 Saint Jack would not be inappropriate but that will take a little while longer.

 An emotional team captain Frank Stapleton also spoke at Dublin Airport and commended the team and the supporters.

 It was also an emotional and overwhelming occasion for Jack Charlton,